Dhammika Siriwardana

-Dhammika Siriwardana (15 September 1954 – 15 December 2015) (also known as Dhammika Siriwardena and K.D.T Siriwardena) was a Sri Lankan Film, teledrama producer and a businessman.
+Dhammika Siriwardana (15 September 1954 – 15 December 2015) (also known as Dhammika Siriwardena and K.D.T Siriwardena) was a Sri Lankan film director, teledrama producer and a businessman.
 Dhammika is the founding Chairman of Alankulama Holdings (Pvt) Ltd.

 Early life

 Dhammika was educated at Nalanda College, Colombo.

 Filmography

 Dhammika was the script writer & director of film Suwanda Denuna Jeewithe that featured famous actors Roshan Ranawana and Pooja Umashankar.
 Asai Man Piyabanna was a film produced by Dhammika Siriwardana.
 Few of other films produced by Dhammika are Rosa Kele, Paaya Enna Hiru Se and Mahindagamanaya.